Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Prepared environment: Carefully planned spaces that encourage independence and exploration

-• Mixed-age classrooms : Encourage peer learning and mentoring
+• Mixed-age classrooms: Encouraging peer learning and mentorship

-• Freedom within limits: Allowing kids to choose their own activities, while maintaining structure
+• Freedom within limits: Allowing children to choose activities while maintaining structure

 Reggio Emilia Approach

 This approach sees children as capable, resourceful and creative learners.
-It focuses on:
+It emphasizes:

-• Project-based Learning
+• Project-based learning

 • Documentation of children's thoughts and ideas